eileenc44/fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `403` if the user is not the creater of the group
+- `403` if the user is not the creator of the group
 - `404` if the groupId is invalid

 #### `PUT /api/groups/:groupId?` - Update an existing group